Onesco/tv-show/README.md

 # The Powerpuff Girls

-this is lamdpage application of the Powerpuff girls tv-show series. it includes a list of all episodes of the series and a page detail for each episode
+this is landing page of the Powerpuff girls tv-show series. it includes a list of all episodes of the series and a page detail for each episode. **Note it has no fancy UI as this is for demostration purposes**

 ## Available Scripts